lucasjellema/brightspots-whitespots-webapp/Architecture.md

 2. **Selection State**: Items selected in one tab can affect other tabs via `sessionStorage`
 3. **Chart State**: Charts are initialized once per session and then updated as needed
 4. **Interest Details**: User input about interest in specific topics is stored in memory
+5. **Theme Assessments**: Company-specific evaluations of technology themes
+6. **Access Control State**: Managed through URL parameters
+   - Global edit permissions via `adminMode=yes`
+   - Company-specific edit permissions via `uuid=[id]`
+   - Permission state determines UI element visibility and interactivity

+### Data Persistence

+1. **Session-Based**: UI state is stored in `sessionStorage` for the current browser session
+2. **In-Memory**: All data modifications are held in memory during the session
+3. **Data Export**: Modified data can be downloaded as JSON when in admin mode
+4. **No Server-Side Storage**: Changes are not persisted to a server automatically

 ## External Dependencies